dendroenydris/entity-resolution-pipeline/README.md

 Jaccard similarity for title comparison and, if available, trigram similarity for author name comparison.
-The final combined similarity score is a weighted sum of title and author name similarities, with 70% weight assigned to the title and 30% to the author names.
+The final combined similarity score is a weighted sum of title and author name similarities, with 70% weight is assigned to the title and 30% to the author names.
 If author names are missing for either paper, the function defaults to using only the Jaccard similarity of titles.